hugojosefson/ubuntu-install-scripts/README.md

   * Split up which things are general for Ubuntu vs specific for MacBookPro 10,1
   * Split up which things are general for Ubuntu vs specific for Unity
   * Configure git
-  * Make installation of Java not ask any questions